- Langside Campus

-One Higher pass at band A-C in a relevant * academic subject and a selection of National 5 units or equivalent.
+One Higher pass at band A-C in a relevant * academic subject and a selection of National 5 units or equivalent or

-* relevant academic subjects include English, Administration, Business Management, Economics, Geography, History, Mathematics, Modern Studies or a Science subject.
+* Relevant academic subjects include Art, English, Administration, Business Management, Economics, Geography, History, Mathematics, Modern Studies, Physical Education or a Science subject.

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.

 Employer and industry links

 The School of Business and Finance believes that strong links with industry are crucial in order to prepare you further for your chosen career.
 To that effect, there are familiarisation, interviewing, mentoring, shadowing and placement opportunities with a number of large organisations such as Mercer.

 Some of our employer links include: NHS GG&C, Sky, Bridge to Business, Coca-Cola, Police Scotland, Glengoyne Distillery, Made Brave, Royal Bank of Scotland, Anderson Strathern ans Spectre.

 - You will have the potential to move on to a job working in the NHS (as a Band Three Secretary/Administrator or Medical Secretary) or any other appropriate non-medical administrative position.

 - HND Administration and IT at Glasgow Clyde College.

 For courses starting in August, you can make up to two applications.